HeardLibrary/digital-scholarship/computer/connections-windows.md

 # Reinstalling a printer

 **Note:** These instructions are intended to help solve problems related to printers attached directly to a computer or through a home network.
-Printers connected through the Vanderbilt network are more complicate and you'll probaby need help with them.
+Printers connected through the Vanderbilt network are more complicated and you'll probably need help with them.

 If all goes well when you first connect a printer, plug and play will install the drivers and create a printer connection automatically.
 However, sometimes a computer refuses to connect to a printer that is turned on and otherwise ready to go.
 It is unlikely that you'll ever be able to figure out what the problem is, but fortunately, you can just create a new connection to the computer.